Photo Gallery of Ongoing and Completed E-SPLOST Projects

 UPDATE Nov.
-6, 2019: Paulding Community Approves E-SPLOST Renewal With Nearly 70 Percent Support!
+6, 2019: Paulding Community Approves E-SPLOST Renewal With 72 Percent Support!

 Planning For The Future of Paulding County Schools

 School Board Approves E-SPLOST VI Projects;

 Resolution Goes Before Voters Nov.
 5, 2019

 At its regular meeting July 9, 2019, the Paulding County Board of Education unanimously approved an E-SPLOST VI referendum resolution that calls for constructing a new middle school in the northeast quadrant of the county to provide capacity relief for North Paulding High School and McClure Middle School.
 The plan, which also includes a diverse range of improvement projects at every school in the district, is the result of public input from five Community Conversations on enrollment growth and facility needs held earlier this year.
 The plan will go before Paulding County voters on Nov.
 5, 2019.

 Contingent on public renewal of the Special Purpose Local Option Sales Tax (SPLOST), the plan also provides for classroom additions at Moses Middle School, Roberts Elementary School, and Russom Elementary School to help relieve projected overcrowding at surrounding schools.
 Approximately $16 million would be designated for renovations at district schools, and another $6 million would be designated for safety and security upgrades district-wide.
 Just over 30 percent of projected SPLOST proceeds would be used to continue retiring bond debt that the district took on years ago to fund capital improvements at schools.
 SPLOST is a five-year, one-cent consumer tax that is “pay as you go” and requires no long-term debt.
 The current SPLOST V expires on March 31, 2021.
 The November 2019 referendum on SPLOST VI would allow the district to get a head start on much-needed projects if approved.